montilla-marco/SpringBootFeatures/README.md

 Spring Security is a framework that focuses on providing both authentication and authorization to Java applications.
 Like all Spring projects, the real power of Spring Security is found in how easily it can be extended to meet custom requirements.

+We take a look at the way security is applied in web applications using filters and more generally using method annotations.
+Use this guide when you need to understand at a high level how a secure application works, and how it can be customized, or if you just need to learn how to think about application security.

 ## Features
   - Comprehensive and extensible support for both Authentication and Authorization